remidinishanth/system_design/distributed_cache.md

 ### Working with HashTable:
 * Given a key, we can find the hash function and take modulo to find the bucket/slot in which we have to put this entry.
 If there are collisions, we can resolve it with separate chaining, open addressing, robin hood hashing.

+### Collision Resolution Techniques
+* Separate chaining technique creates a linked list to the slot for which collision occurs.
+Rehash data when the load factor(Number of elements/size of hash table) is too high.
+* Open Addressing: Unlike separate chaining, all the keys are stored inside the hash table.
+Probing is performed until an empty bucket is found.
+Once an empty bucket is found, the key is inserted.
+  - Linear Probing: When collision occurs, we linearly probe for the next bucket until an empty bucket is found.
+  - Quadratic Probing: Quadratic probing operates by taking the original hash index and adding successive values of an arbitrary quadratic polynomial until an open slot is found.
+Example sequence: H+1^2, H+2^2, H+3^2, H+4^2,..., H+k^2
+  - Double hashing: We use another hash function hash2(x) and look for i * hash2(x) bucket in ith iteration.